GHSHamad312/Hackathon/policypilot_ai/README.md

 ## 📝 License

-This project was built for the **AI Hackathon 2026**.
+This project was built at the **Atomcamp AI Hackathon 2026**.
 Please contact the team for licensing inquiries.

 ---